christopherstj/pathquest-frontend/ARCHITECTURE.md

 - `useRequireAuth.ts` - Hook for auth-gated actions.
 Opens auth modal if not logged in, otherwise executes action.
 - `useIsAuthenticated.ts` (exported from useRequireAuth) - Returns auth state and user info
 - `use-mobile.ts` - Mobile detection hook using `window.matchMedia` (default breakpoint 768px).
 Exports `useIsMobile` function.
 Used by components for responsive behavior.
+- `use-user-location.ts` - Hook for getting user location.
+Priority: browser geolocation → profile location_coords → default (center of US).
+Used for challenge next peak suggestions.

 #### Map Hooks
 - `use-map-source.ts` - Hook to manage Mapbox GeoJSON source data with retry logic.
 Handles waiting for source availability and cleanup on unmount.
 - `use-peak-map-effects.ts` - Hook to handle map effects when viewing a peak detail.
 Sets selected peak marker, displays activity GPX lines, and provides flyTo functionality.
 - `use-challenge-map-effects.ts` - Hook to handle map effects when viewing a challenge.
 Disables general peaks search, shows challenge peaks on map (with conditional styling for summited peaks), and fits map to challenge bounds (only once on initial load to prevent zoom/pan issues).
 - `use-activity-map-effects.ts` - Hook to handle map effects when viewing an activity.
-Displays GPX line, shows peak markers for summitted peaks, handles hover marker from elevation profile chart, handles hover highlighting of peaks from summit list via mapStore.hoveredPeakId (uses Mapbox feature-state for amber accent color), fits map to activity bounds, and resets map padding on unmount.
+Displays GPX line, shows peak markers for summitted peaks, handles hover marker from elevation profile chart, handles hover highlighting of peaks from summit list via mapStore.hoveredPeakId (uses Mapbox feature-state for amber accent color), and fits map to activity bounds.
+Note: Map padding is NOT managed by this hook - it's controlled centrally by `MapBackground` based on drawer height.
 - `use-peak-hover-map-effects.ts` - Hook to handle map hover effects when hovering over peak rows in discovery lists.
 Creates/updates a `peakHover` map source and layer to show a bright green dot marker at peak coordinates.
 Used by DiscoveryDrawer to show a visual indicator on the map when hovering over peak rows.
 - `use-drawer-height.ts` - Hook to manage draggable drawer height with snap points (collapsed/halfway/expanded).
 Used by DetailBottomSheet for mobile UI.